What is the Emergency Monitoring Centre (EMC)?

-Our ‘5 Diamond’-certified Emergency Monitoring Centre receives annual inspections by the Underwriters Laboratory of Canada (ULC).
+Our Five Diamond-certified EMC receives annual inspections by the Underwriters Laboratory of Canada (ULC), certifying that it meets their demanding requirements for architectural and physical features, emergency power, computer hardware and software.
 We follow strict, standard operating practices ensuring that protocol is never undermined.

-Our automated system will call the lone worker or person living alone at designated times throughout the day.
-When a call is received, the individual puts in their 4-digit PIN letting us know that they are safe.
-If the check-in is ignored due to no cell service or an accident, a second automated call follows after three minutes.
-Should that call go ignored as well, an alarm is sent to our Emergency Monitoring Centre and one of our operators will manually call the person.
-If that call goes unanswered, we will notify the proper parties to ensure that the lone worker or person living alone are out of harm’s way.
+If the check-in is missed for any reason, an automated call will follow after 3 minutes.
+Should the second check-in attempt be missed as well, an alarm is sent to our Emergency Monitoring Centre, and one of our operators will attempt to call the person.
+If this goes unanswered, ProTELEC operators immediately notify the proper parties to ensure that the lone worker or person living alone is out of harm’s way.

 Is CheckMate able to track a lone worker’s location?